← HazardNow Learn

 Sources and update behavior

-The dashboard reads cached grid and outage snapshots.
+The dashboard summarizes public grid and outage readings.
 Operator feeds can be live-like but source pages and outage datasets may update at different cadences.

 Visual reference